 Having a buck on hand for breeding was nice but I don’t think that I’d like to own one.
-Boy goats do some strange things….. but I digress, this is not about boy goats and their gross antics.
+Boy goats do some strange things…..
+Any, this is not about boy goats and their gross antics.
 On to the building of the milk stand!

 Building a Goat Milking Stand

-We started out by deciding what size we wanted to make our stand.
-We looked up some other goat milking stand plans online (I’ll link them at the end of the post) and settled on the size and style we thought would work best for our situation.
+We started out by deciding what size we wanted to make our stand by looking up some other goat milking stand dimensions online and settled on the size and style we thought would work best for our goat size and homestead.

 When choosing the size of your stand, you will want to take into consideration the size of your goat breed.
-If you have a full size breed like us (we have Nubians), you’ll need to build the stand larger than if you have a miniature breed.
+If you have a full size breed like us, we have Nubians, you’ll need to build the stand larger than if you have a miniature breed like Nigerian Dwarfs.

-hoarding ridiculous amounts of collecting scrap wood and things so we had just what we needed to get the milk stand built.
-He used his circular saw to make all of the necessary cuts for each component of the stand.
+We used a circular saw to make all of the necessary cuts for each component of the stand.
 Remember, measure twice and cut once (hopefully).

-Once Derek cut all of the required pieces, he began to assemble the goat milking stand.
+Once we cut all of the required pieces, we began to assemble the goat milking stand.

-The material list for the goat milking stand:
+The material list for the goat milking stand plans:

 Frame and floor/deck: